David Frederick

-David Charles Frederick (born April 9, 1961) is an appellate attorney in Washington, D.C., and is a partner with Kellogg, Hansen, Todd, Figel & Frederick, P.L.L.C.
-He has argued over 50 cases before the Supreme Court.
+David Charles Frederick (born April 9, 1961) is an appellate attorney in Washington, D.C., and is a name partner at Kellogg, Hansen, Todd, Figel & Frederick He has argued over 60 cases before the Supreme Court.

 Education and legal training

 Born on Naval Station Great Lakes, Frederick earned a bachelor's degree in 1983 from the University of Pittsburgh.
 Frederick obtained a Doctor of Philosophy degree from University College, Oxford in 1987 as a Rhodes Scholar.
 In 1989, Frederick earned a Juris Doctor from the University of Texas School of Law in Austin, where he also served as articles editor for the Texas Law Review.

 Professional career

 After law school, Frederick clerked for Judge Joseph T. Sneed of the United States Court of Appeals for the Ninth Circuit and Justice Byron R. White of the U.S. Supreme Court.
 In 1995, he was named counselor to the Inspector General.
 One year later, he became an assistant to the Solicitor General, a position he held until 2001.
 During his time with the Solicitor General's Office he earned the Department of Justice Inspector General’s Award for Exceptional Service, the Attorney General’s Distinguished Service Award and the Coast Guard Medal for Distinguished Public Service.

-Frederick has argued more than fifty cases in the Supreme Court of the United States, across a wide range of issues and industries.
+Frederick has argued more than sixty cases in the Supreme Court of the United States, across a wide range of issues and industries.
 Frederick's victories often strengthen plaintiff and consumer interests.
 Throughout his career, he has demonstrated an ability to persuade conservative justices to take pro-consumer positions.